-Previously, Kate served as director of communications and media affairs at the American Federation of Teachers (AFT), where she led a team of speechwriters and media affairs professionals for one of the nation’s largest teachers’ unions, and as senior speechwriter at the American Federation of State, Municipal, and County Employees (AFSCME).
+Previously, KCG served as director of communications and media affairs at the American Federation of Teachers, where she led a team of speechwriters and media affairs professionals for one of the nation’s largest teachers’ unions, and as senior speechwriter at the American Federation of State, Municipal, and County Employees.